Table of Contents

 In general, the soak ways refer to the boring holes that are usually 30 cm in diameter and about 10 to 15 m deep.

-This type of method is similar to the recharge pits and is mostly used in the areas where the soil consists of an upper alluvial layer or less porous layer.
+This type of method is similar to the recharge pits and is mostly used in areas where the soil consists of an upper alluvial layer or a less porous layer.

 Like the recharge pits, the soak ways are also provided with perforated covers on the top and filter media at the bottom.

 In this method, dug wells are used as the recharge structure for the recharge of subsurface aquifers.

 The rainwater from the catchment is duly filtered and conveyed to the dug wells.

 Proper maintenance of the dug well must be ensured.

 5. Recharge Trenches

 This method is similar to the recharge pits method and is adopted in areas where the upper impervious layer of the soil is relatively shallow in nature.